Leegemonk/Leegemonk/README.md

 - 📫 How to reach me **leesllicl@gmail.com**

 - ⚡ Fun facts **I love to walk and jog.
 I have completed a full marathon before.
-I have a thing for Hainanese Chicken Rice. **
+If you know of any nice Hainanese chicken rice stores, please share the location with me. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">